Have you ever heard of the Koufonisia islands in Greece?

-There are many ferry connections between Small Cyclades islands.
+There are many ferry connections between the Small Cyclades islands.
 This means that you have the chance to explore more islands at once!

 So, what’s special about Small Cyclades?

-Small Cyclades are famous for their lengthy, amazing sandy beaches.
+The small Cyclades are famous for their lengthy, amazing sandy beaches.
 But, what truly makes the difference is that they are protected from the usual strong winds of Cyclades islands.

 That’s why they are preferred as natural harbors for sailing boats!